Opposition Turned into Opportunity

 2 Kings 9:1-37

 In 2 Kings 9 we see Jehu frustrated with what was going on and longing for change.
 How do we know when it is right to lead?
 For Jehu: he had the gifts and he had the position.
-Then he prayed to God.
-He also talked to his friends and colleagues, who also thought it was a good idea (v.13).
+Then he prayed to God and he also talked to his friends and colleagues, who also thought it was a good idea (v.13).
 Then, when he got up to lead, people followed.

 Verse of the Day